Rhys-L/Final_Project_Group7/README.md

     - We achieved this through a KNN model that clusters characterists by lake.

-## Repo Structure
+# Repo Structure

 The following repositories contain reports, documents, and presentations that outline our findings and modeling approach.

+### Code

+- The code subdirectory contains several .py files to gather data from the Great Lakes, conduct EDA, build models, and GUI.
+For additional details, please refer to the ReadME within the code folder.

-# Group Reports & Presentations
+### Group Reports & Presentations
 - Final-Group-Project-Report:
 - Group-Proposal:

-# Individual Reports
+### Individual Reports
 - carter-rogers-individual-project: report and code written by Carter.
 - rhys-leahy-individual-project: report and code written by Rhys.
 - nongjie-individual-project: report and code written by Nongjie.

-# Code

-- The code subdirectory contains several .py files to gather data from the Great Lakes, conduct EDA, build models, and GUI.
-For additional details, please refer to the ReadME within the code folder.